4GeeksAcademy/css-tutorial-exercises-course/exercises/04.1-Combined-Rules/README.md

 # Hint:

 - How to use the background-size: http://lmgtfy.com/?q=css+background
-- How to use the background-size: http://lmgtfy.com/?q=css+padding
+- How to use the padding: http://lmgtfy.com/?q=css+padding